About this Blog

 Recently:

-I moved from the west coast to the Kona area of Hawaii and have been focused on building a house.
+I moved from California to the Kona area of Hawaii and have been focused on building a house.
 Just about done with that, so it is my hope to get back to blogging once I resume a steady flow of furniture projects.
 Hopefully that will be 2023 but the honey-do list is long yet...

 Thanks for your interest.